fkellner/frenchpress/README.md

 Database-wise, you just need to copy the `.env.example` to `.env` and - assuming you have the php sqlite3 database drivers installed on your system, everything should work out fine.

+You might want to change the `ADMIN_MAIL` and `ADMIN_DEFAULT_PASSWORD` environment variables, since they are used in the migrations to create the default admin user for your site.

 To just have a look at it, running `composer install` followed by `php artisan migrate --seed && php artisan serve` should be enough.
+Leave the `--seed` argument if you do not want any example blog entries in your database.

 If you changed something and need to recompile assets, you need to `npm install && npm run dev`.